Hi, I’m Nicola Salmon

 After about 6 sessions, I was able to leave the house and get back to work.
 It only took me a couple of months to decide to train as an acupuncturist and I haven’t looked back.

-As I was still overweight and having irregular cycles, I completely expected to struggle to get pregnant.
-I was ready (as much as you can be) for a battle.
+As I was still fat and having irregular cycles (thanks to my PCOS), I completely expected to struggle to get pregnant.
+Afterall, that’s what my doctor had told me all those years ago.
+I was ready for a battle.
 I’d armed myself with knowledge as more and more women were coming to see me for acupuncture as they were trying to get pregnant.